adelholtz/json_utilities/README.md

 # json_utilities

 Dart/Flutter package to enhance the experience of working with json based models.

 Can be used in conjunction with [json_serializable](https://pub.dartlang.org/packages/json_serializable).

 See Examples for more details.

+## General Idea
+The general/basic idea was to have something similar like lodash or ramda when working with 'JSON' / Map<String,dynamic>
+in Dart.

+Some operations like checking for existence of certain JSON leafs can be tedious, that's where this package is supposed to come in and save the day!

+**This is a growing library, contributions are welcome!**

 ## Usage